Movement Skills for Running Jumping and Throwing workshops

 The two workshops will blend theory with practical to stimulate a better understanding of the crucial movement patterns that underpin all running, jumping and throwing activities that form the basis of running and athletics.

 Who can attend?

-Any level of coach can attend, including coaches who have previously been involved with the LCDP and benefited from the physical preparation curriculum.
+Any level of coach can attend, including coaches who have previously been involved with local coach development programmes and benefited from the physical preparation curriculum.

 The aim of the workshops is to give leaders and coaches the understanding of:

 - Movement and Shape – including how we move

 - How to develop the physical qualities required to complete the technical elements of running, jumping and throwing events.

 - Introduction to the skeleton and how this links to mobility / stability